Mesokrixxx/Codes/README.md

-This is all the code i made for omly a fun purpose
+This is all the code i made for a fun purpose only